Richardaeld/Eldridge_Music/README.md

 ## Other Problems
 + bootstraps toasts wouldnt function proper -- wrote own JS vanilla
 + Had to remove header that showed the page user was on because names were to big and caused a poor user experience
++ User search bar off-center -- had to guess with a margin %

 # Deployment
 ## GitHub - GitPod